Nursing at NYU Langone

 Distinction in Nursing Research

-NYU Langone supports research among nurses through our programs and services designed to elevate and enrich their research and scholarly achievements.
+NYU Langone supports a culture of inquiry through research and evidence-based practices among nurses by providing programs and services designed to elevate and enrich their research and scholarly achievements.
 Every technique, procedure, and skill performed by our nurses is based on contemporary scientific evidence, allowing our nurses to provide exceptional care.

-Nurse–scientists and health services researchers at our Center for Innovations in the Advancement of Care (CIAC) help sharpen research skills through online resources and hands-on workshops for NYU Langone nurses, including monthly library research skills workshops to help nurses develop effective literature searches, find electronic books, and learn about other library resources; abstract clinics to help nurses prepare conference abstract submissions; and one-on-one and small group consultation sessions that cover topics such as institutional review board submission procedures, protocol development, research design, database creation, and data analysis.
-Magnet® reviewers cited the CIAC’s presentation and publication database an exemplar of research-related programming.
+Nurse–scientists and researchers at our Center for Innovations in the Advancement of Care (CIAC) help sharpen research skills through online resource utilization and hands-on workshops for NYU Langone nurses.
+The offerings include research and scholarly skills workshops and lectures to help nurses develop effective research methods and perform literature searches using state-of-the-art electronic platforms, as well as one-on-one and small group consultation sessions that cover topics such as institutional review board submission procedures, protocol development, research design, database creation, and data analysis.
+Magnet® reviewers cited the CIAC’s scholarly presentation and publication database an exemplar of research-related programming.